 Through cash management, companies ensure they can always meet their financial obligations.
 It allows them to allocate the required liquidity to the right entity, at the right time, in the right currency.
 For treasury to achieve that, all incoming and outgoing payments as well as account balances and forecasts must be visible.
-With access to complete and up-to-date information, treasury can monitor processes, plan liquidity based on forecasts and strategically manage cash in different currencies.
+With access to complete and up-to-date information, treasury can monitor processes plan liquidity based on forecasts, unlock working capital, and strategically manage cash in different currencies.

 Companies that have implemented netting offset cash flow obligations between two parties and consolidate them to a net payment.
 Most companies use netting for balancing intercompany trade flows.
 However, it is also possible to integrate other parties as netting participants.
 Using internally-agreed conversion rates, companies can engage in cross-currency netting.

 Netting takes a specific proportion of all cash flows and places them within the framework of a dedicated and structured process.
 This process, the netting run, is repeated at regular intervals.
 It can be divided into four steps:

 Data is imported from the ERP system to the netting system.